DVLA Licence Check Update: Employer Verification And API

 GOV.UK One Login And Account Access

-One Login is now the single sign-on for all government services.
-Once verified (usually via bank details or passport), you never verify identity again for DVLA services.
+GOV.UK One Login serves as the single sign-on for all government digital services.
+Once identity is verified through bank details or passport, drivers do not need to repeat the process for future DVLA interactions.

 Download the 2025 Digital Licence Transition Checklist